Skip to content

 Luxury seekers: Bucuti & Tara on Eagle Beach for boutique luxury, Ritz-Carlton on Palm Beach for full-service luxury, or Aruba Ocean Villas in Savaneta for a one-of-a-kind overwater experience.

-## Booking Tips
+Booking Tips

 Book 3-6 months ahead for peak season (December through April).
 For low season (June through October), 4-6 weeks is usually sufficient.

 Check hotel websites directly after finding rates on booking sites.
 Many Aruba hotels offer best-rate guarantees or throw in perks like breakfast or resort credits for direct bookings.
+Compare live rates across the island for your dates on our booking hub.

 Consider a split stay: start at a resort for convenience while you get oriented, then move to a vacation rental for the second half to explore at your own pace and save money.